 - Resources - Publications to stay informed, ready-to-use tutorials and teaching materials, from Europe for your classroom!
-Also discover how the European Toolkit for Schools can help your school to promote inclusive education and tackle early school leaving; or other topical resources, such as good practices and guidelines for entrepreneurial learning.
+Also discover how the European Toolkit for Schools can help your school to promote inclusive education and tackle early school leaving.

 - Theme pages - Explore the content through the EU’s six key priorities in school education: Basic Skills; Citizenship; Early Childhood Education and Care; Language Learning; Tackling Early School Leaving; and Teachers and Teaching.
 Also join and share your ideas in dedicated collaborative spaces

 - Teacher Academy - Teacher Academy allows teachers to discover a wide range of training opportunities and resources for their classroom.
 It consists of a central course catalogue with information on in-service onsite courses by independent course providers, School Education Gateway’s own free online courses, and a selection of teaching materials developed by eTwinning teachers, EU institutions and other EU-funded projects.

 - Erasmus+ opportunities - Schools across Europe can benefit from the funding opportunities provided by the European Commission’s Erasmus+ Programme, including support for training courses and teaching assignments for professional development, or participation in project partnerships.
 Discover the three tools that School Education Gateway provides for schools to prepare their Erasmus+ applications!